MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ### 6.1 Bot commands

-* All commands that your bot supports must work correctly, including the Hi, Hello, Help command.
+* All commands that your bot supports must work correctly, including the "Hi", "Hello", and "Help" command.
 * Supported bot commands must be listed in the app manifest.
 * Use command lists.
 Analyzing user input or predicting user intent is hard.
 Instead of letting users guess what your bot can do, provide a list of commands your bot understands.